 Check the file type on your image.
 Occasionally, image file types such as .tiff won’t send to the printer.
 If you can, re-save it as a .jpg or .png file and see if that will help.
 Sometimes, printing directly from Microsoft Window’s photo viewer doesn’t work, either, and you can try saving your images to the desktop and printing from there.
 If you’re still having trouble, ask us!

 I sent my job to print, but when I went to the release station, it’s not showing up.

 Okay, double-check which printer you selected.
 A lot of time, students will want to charge the printing to their student account, but if they accidentally selected a “pay at circulation desk” printer, it won’t show up in the queue on the release station.
-You have to print with a “login to pay” printer if you want to use the release stations.
-If you sent it to the correct printer, you can try re-sending the job (don’t worry about getting charged twice – the only print jobs you get charged for are the ones that actually get printed!).
+You have to print with a library virtual printer if you want to use the release stations.
+If you sent it to the correct printer, you can try re-sending the job (don’t worry about getting charged twice – the only print jobs you get charged for are the ones that are released from the print-release station!).
 If there are lots of people printing at the same time–like in between class–sometimes it takes a little bit longer for the jobs to be processed.

 If you’re still having problems, please ask one of the super cool peeps who work here!
 Help is available at the Circulation Desk, the Research desk (both right next to the printers) or online via our chat service.
 Printing shouldn’t be an exercise in frustration, and we’re here to help it go smoothly.
 If you have any questions we didn’t cover here–or suggestions for making printing less painful–leave ’em in the comments!